GMAT Time Management Tips and Tricks 2025

 Shortlist best ranked universities & get expert guidance

-The GMAT Focus is a computer-adaptive test (CAT) that adjusts the difficulty of questions based on your responses.
+The GMAT exam is a computer-adaptive test (CAT) that adjusts the difficulty of questions based on your responses.
 It consists of three segments and the following number of questions to be answered in the given time frame.

 • Quantitative Reasoning: 21 questions, 45 minutes